Shraddha-jpg/DiagnoSys/README_FAULT_SIMULATION.md

 ## Notes
 - You can adjust parameters (sizes, workload, snapshot frequency, fault duration) to create custom scenarios.
 - For each scenario, the LLM agent will analyze the current state and provide a root cause report and recommendations.
-- For more details, see `testcase_values.txt` and the main README.
+- For more details, see testcases.txt and the main README.